HugoSenetaire/LEX/README.md

 Change data structure so that we have batch_size * Nexpectation rather than two different channels

 Add dataset for simple destruction

+When using variational, should round when calculating the probability ?
+Should round anyway ?